-5. ADDITIONAL YOUTH SERVICES: a).
-PARENTING CLASSES: The Probation Department continues to contract with "First 5 Siskiyou" for parenting assessments and evidence based classes in various communities designed for at risk youth and their families.
-The classes provide child care, food support, and gas cards for attendees.
+- 5. ADDITIONAL YOUTH SERVICES: a).
+PARENTING CLASSES: The Probation Department continues to contract with "First 5 Siskiyou" to conduct parenting assessments and evidence-based classes, to include the "Nurturing Parenting Program", for at risk youth, juvenile offenders, and their families.
+The classes provide child-care, food support, and gas cards for attendees.
 The classes are held at the Juvenile Probation Day Reporting Center and at the various Siskiyou Community Resource Centers in five cities throughout the county.
-First 5 Siskiyou works with local schools, libraries, and community members to provide programs that enhance child development and parenting support and with funded Family Resource Centers.
+First 5 Siskiyou works with local schools, libraries, and community members to provide programs that enhance child development and parenting support and with funded Family Resource Centers. - b).

-b).
 TRIBAL SERVICES: Tribal offices in Siskiyou County provide multiple services for at risk youth and families.
 The Karuk Tribe and Quartz Valley Tribe offer services to Native American youth and their families, and some programs are available for youth with no direct tribal affiliation.
+The ANAV Wellness Center and Tribal Health Clinic provides health care services and services to address alcohol abuse, substance abuse, and vaping.
+Wraparound services are available to a youth's primary caregivers, guardians, and/or parents for support services through a Youth and Family Tree grant (Serves ages 12-25).

-The Karuk Tribe offers Child and Family Services including parenting classes, anger management, drug and alcohol classes, individual and family counseling, court advocacy, and foster parent services and support in the main city of Yreka, but also in the distant small towns of Happy Camp, Orleans and Somes Bar.
+The Karuk Tribe offers Child and Family Services including parenting classes, anger management, drug and alcohol classes, individual and family counseling, court advocacy, and foster parent services and support in the main city of Yreka, but also in the Fort Jones/Scott Valley area and the distant small towns of Happy Camp, Orleans and Somes Bar.
 In addition, the Karuk tribe offers a "Karuk tribe Youth Wellness Court" which has been used as a diversion option by probation and the juvenile court.
 If court involved, a juvenile and their attorney waive time in wardship proceedings to allow native youth to work closely with myriad tribal services.
-The youth and Tribal Compliance officer report back for set review hearings with the intent to hopefully successfully close out delinquency matters, and avoid any future need for detention or wardship.
+The Youth Healing to Wellness Court Compliance officer reports back for set review hearings with the intent to hopefully successfully close out delinquency matters, and avoid any future need for detention or wardship.